Santa Barbara County, California: Climate

 The area's dry, warm summers often lead to high wildfire danger in the fall.
 An example of this is the massive Thomas Fire, which started in Ventura County and rapidly spread into southern Santa Barbara County in December 2017.
 At the time, the fire was the largest wildfire ever to burn in California in terms of geographical size, but was topped only eight months later in the Mendocino Complex Fire in northern California.
 Heavy rainfall occurred the following January, causing massive mudslides and debris flows from the steep, fire-denuded hillsides.
 The community of Montecito was especially hard-hit.
 As of February 3, 2018, 21 are known dead and 2 are still missing.

 Air quality

 Air quality in the county, unlike much of southern California, is generally good because of the prevailing winds off of the Pacific Ocean.
 The county is in attainment of federal standards for ozone and particulate matter.
-In July 2020 the county was designated as attainment for the state ozone standard, but it still does not attain the state PM10 standard.
+In July 2020 the county was designated as attainment for the state ozone standard, but it still does not attain the state PM10 standard. the county's location plus the cities near it establishes the area's climate and meteorology influence how the pollution are diffused.